Limited Access Enrollment Information

 Application deadline: September 21

-Applications for Spring 2018 admission consideration are now CLOSED.
-The next application cycle for Spring 2019 admission consideration will open in Fall 2018.
+Applications for Spring 2020 admission consideration are now closed.
+The application cycle for Spring 2021 admission will open on September 1, 2020.

 Transfer students must meet the following minimum requirements to be considered for admission to the upper division program.